worthpointlabs/terratest/README.md

 Note that many CI systems will also kill your tests if they don't see any log output for a certain period of time (e.g., 10 minutes in CircleCI).
-If you use Go's `t.Log` and `t.Logf` for logging in your tests, you'll find that these functions buffer all log output until the very end of the test.
+If you use Go's `t.Log` and `t.Logf` for logging in your tests, you'll find that these functions buffer all log output until the very end of the test (see https://github.com/golang/go/issues/24929 for more info).
 If you have a long-running test, this might mean you get no log output for more than 10 minutes, and the CI system will shut down your tests.
 Moreover, if your test has a bug that causes it to hang, you won't see any log output at all to help you debug it.

 Therefore, we recommend instead using Terratest's `logger.Log` and `logger.Logf` functions, which log to `stdout`
 immediately: